Brolaw97/RevatureProjects/ProjectTwoREADME.md

 ## Project Description

-A Avatar the Last Airbended themed Social media platform
+A Avatar the Last Airbender themed Social media platform

 ## Technologies Used